Everything, on one page

 Recent years count more: 35% / 25% / 20% / 12% / 8% over the most recent 5 years.

 A score in the 80s for a Toll Road means something different than 80 for a Cyclical — same number, different criteria.
-Compare scores within an archetype, not across.
+Compare within an archetype, not across.

 P/E ≤ 10th percentile of 5yr range